Explorer 17

 Explorer 17 (also known as Atmosphere Explorer-A (AE-A) and S6) was a NASA satellite, launched at Cape Canaveral from LC-17B on a Delta B launch vehicle, on 3 April 1963, at 02:00:02 GMT, to study the Earth's upper atmosphere.
-It was the first satellite of five "Atmosphere Explorer".
+It was the first satellite of five in the "Atmosphere Explorer" series.

 Mission

 The successful launch and operating of Explorer 17 allowed scientists for the first time to obtain instantaneous atmospheric density measurements using several independent measuring systems, to measure the atmosphere during a single day under nearly constant local time conditions and geomagnetic activity, and to compare direct measurements of density with those inferred from measurements of perturbations in the satellite period orbit.

 Spacecraft

 Explorer 17 was a spin-stabilized sphere 0.95 m in diameter.
 The spacecraft was vacuum sealed in order to prevent contamination of the local atmosphere.

 Instruments

 Explorer 17 carried four pressure gauges for the measurement of total neutral particle density, two mass spectrometers for the measurement of certain neutral particle concentrations, and two electrostatic probes for ion concentration and electron temperature measurements.
 Battery power failed on 10 July 1963.
 Three of the four pressure gauges and both electrostatic probes operated normally.
 One spectrometer malfunctioned, and the other operated intermittently.